jeffreytse/jekyll-jeffreytse-blog/_posts/2021-04-09-the-alternative-expressions-in-english.md

 - What do you want to do tonight?
   - What are you up to tonight?

+- I feel ...
+  - It's giving me a vibe of ...

+- I think
+  - In my opinion, ...
+  - As far as I see, ...

 - I think I'd better do something
   - I figure I'd better do something